infinum/frontend-handbook/Code Quality/Reviewing a pull request.md

 > this won't work because the function you're calling is `async`.

-> this file is placed in the incorrect folder, it should go to `components/shared`
+> this file should go to `components/shared` because this is atom component and can be reused on another page

 > I'm not sure this does what you want it to do.
 Looking at the service as a whole you should probably allow the end user to construct this out of exported functions.